-Notes to Consolidated Financial Statements - (Continued) December 31, 2017, 2016 and 2015
+Notes to Consolidated Financial Statements - (Continued) December 31, 2018, 2017 and 2016

-(5) Debt-continued
+(9) Debt-continued

-- (4) The Real Estate Financing consists of a series of promissory notes issued by a wholly-owned subsidiary in order to finance certain real property.
+(3) The Real Estate Financing consists of a series of promissory notes issued by a wholly-owned subsidiary in order to finance certain real property.
 The promissory notes, which are secured by first mortgages and assignment of leases on specific parcels of real estate and improvements, include certain affirmative and negative covenants and are generally payable in 120 monthly installments.
 Each of the notes bears interest at LIBOR plus 2.25%.
-At December 31, 2017, we were in compliance with all covenants. - (5) The Margin Facility is a short-term line of credit secured by our portfolio of marketable securities.
+At December 31, 2018, we were in compliance with all covenants.

+(4) The Margin Facility is a short-term line of credit secured by our portfolio of marketable securities.
 It bears interest at LIBOR plus 1.10%.
 The amount available under the line of credit is based on a percentage of the market value of the underlying securities.
-We did not have any amounts outstanding under our line of credit at December 31, 2017 or 2016, and the maximum available borrowings under the line of credit were \$8.9 million and \$7.0 million, respectively.
+At December 31, 2018 and 2017, the maximum available borrowings under the line of credit were \$5.0 million and \$8.9 million, respectively.

-The following table reflects the maturities of our principal repayment obligations as of December 31, 2017 (in thousands):
+The following table reflects the maturities of our principal repayment obligations as of December 31, 2018 (in thousands):